 People in developed countries do not think of cervical cancer as the major, global health problem that it is.
 Women in the west, for the most part, have access to life saving early detection.
 Not so for poor women living in rural areas in much of the world.
 Women who die from cervical cancer, die young, typically in their 40’s.
 These are the mothers, wives, daughters, and sisters who are pivotal to the health and wellbeing of their families and communities.

 Please support the cause to end this killer of women by letting others know about Cervical Cancer Awareness Month this January.
-You can also support Grounds for Health directly by donating to our January Fundraiser.

 A woman who is screened even once in her life through a program like Grounds for Health is already 30% less likely to die from cervical cancer.
 Screened twice and her risk is reduced by 66%.
 Please help in spreading the word regarding this very important and preventable disease that affects so many women in the developing world.